 Putting Together The Simple Vegetarian Couscous Salad

-Drizzled with a red wine poppyseed vinaigrette, this salad is not only light and tasty, but filled with green cucumber crescents and radishes, adding vibrant color to every bite.
+Drizzled with a vinaigrette, this salad is not only light and tasty but filled with green cucumber crescents and radishes, adding vibrant color to every bite.
+I love to use this creamy apple cider vinaigrette, but you can use whatever vinaigrette or dressing you like.

 The Finished Simple Vegetarian Couscous Salad